justinhayes/cis/README.md

 as the amount of data it is exposed to grows.
 This is accomplished via a scheduled job that copies live data into the Oryx training data directory, initiating a model rebuilding process.
 Once the model is rebuilt it automatically replaces the prior model in serving real-time requests.

 To get the Oryx binaries, follow the directions at https://github.com/cloudera/oryx/wiki/Building-from-Source.
+There is a copy of these jars in the oryx directory for convenienve, but it is better to build your own.
 The src/main/conf/oryx/ directory contains the oryx config file that is used for the computation and serving layers.
 It can be modified as necessary (e.g. to change the model.instance-dir or the k-means++ parameters) for a given deployment.
 Follow the instructions at https://github.com/cloudera/oryx/wiki/Installation for information on Hadoop configuration.